emocantemocan/mi-boot-replacer/README.md

 7. Select the **Target location**
 8. Download the built module from **Artifacts**

+> [!NOTE]
+> If there is no available template for your device, you must use Method 2 and upload your own bootanimation files.

 ### Method 2: Upload Custom Files

 1. **Fork** this repository